Dual Degrees and Special Programs

 Penn’s specialized dual degree programs offer students the opportunity to pursue an integrated curriculum jointly offered by two schools within the university and incorporating interdisciplinary course work.
 Students receive two degrees upon completion of the specialized curricula.
 Penn Engineering’s programs are described below.

 The number of course units required is specific to each program, but the minimum requirement is 46 course units.
 A student who wishes to pursue a dual degree option should develop a plan of study with the aid of an advisor in the Research and Academic Services Office and an advisor in the School which will grant the second degree.
 No course may be triple counted, i.e., counted for more than two degrees/majors.
 Dual and joint degree programs between Wharton and Penn Engineering require a one-year probability and statistics sequence which may be satisfied with either ESE 301/302/402 (ESE 402 to replace ESE 302 starting Spring 2019) or STAT 430/431.
-(SEAS students are not permitted to take STAT 101 which is on the No Credit list.)
+(SEAS students are not permitted to take STAT 101 or STAT 102 which are on the No Credit list.)

 Jerome Fisher Program in Management & Technology (M&T)

 In the M&T program, students bridge the management and technical disciplines in this pace-setting program.
 Receive a BSE or BAS from Penn Engineering and a Bachelor of Science in Economics from the Wharton School.
 This combination enables students not only to understand engineering and business concepts, but also to understand the integration of the two and how this intersection distinctively shapes our world.
 Management & Technology (M&T) students build on the strengths of these prominent professional schools and on the respected faculty of Arts and Sciences to have a true Ivy League experience with a blend of educational and research opportunities.